MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

 ### Current experience in Chromium

-The experimental `console.context()` method is already available in Chromium, and addresses some of the above use cases, to some extend.
+The experimental `console.context()` method is already available in Chromium, and addresses some of the above use cases, to some extent.
 The following items describe how well each use case is currently addressed:

 1. Emit logs from a specific context of an application.